AdobeDocs/experience-platform.en/help/destinations/destination-sdk/guides/configure-destination-instructions.md

 Depending on whether you specify `"authenticationRule": "CUSTOMER_AUTHENTICATION"` or `"authenticationRule": "PLATFORM_AUTHENTICATION"` in the destination configuration above, you can set up authentication for your destination by using the `/destination` or the `/credentials` endpoint.

-* **Most common case**: If you selected `"authenticationRule": "CUSTOMER_AUTHENTICATION"` in the destination configuration and your destination supports the OAuth 2 authentication method, read [OAuth 2 authentication](./oauth2-authentication.md).
+* **Most common case**: If you selected `"authenticationRule": "CUSTOMER_AUTHENTICATION"` in the destination configuration and your destination supports the OAuth 2 authentication method, read [OAuth 2 authentication](../functionality/destination-configuration/oauth2-authentication.md).
-* If you selected `"authenticationRule": "PLATFORM_AUTHENTICATION"`, refer to the [Authentication configuration](./authentication-configuration.md#when-to-use).
+* If you selected `"authenticationRule": "PLATFORM_AUTHENTICATION"`, you must create a [credentials configuration](../credentials-api/create-credential-configuration.md).

 ## Step 6: Test your destination {#test-destination}

-After setting up your destination using the configuration endpoints in the previous steps, you can use the [destination testing tool](./test-destination.md) to test the integration between Adobe Experience Platform and your destination.
+After setting up your destination using the configuration endpoints in the previous steps, you can use the [destination testing tool](../testing-api/test-destination.md) to test the integration between Adobe Experience Platform and your destination.

 As part of the process to test your destination, you must use the Experience Platform UI to create segments, which you will activate to your destination.
 Refer to the two resources below for instructions how to create segments in Experience Platform: